 The CMA education requirement says you must have achieved at least 1 of 2 educational statuses:

-For many CMA candidates, they’ve met this requirement in some way before they even begin their certification journey.
-However, in case you have not yet reached one of these two educational positions, or just to ensure that you have, you can learn what the ICMA is really looking for with these requirements.
+Many CMA candidates have already met this requirement before starting their certification journey.
+However, in case you have not yet reached one of these two educational positions, or to ensure that you have, you can learn what the ICMA is looking for with these requirements.

 The first educational option explains that you must have a bachelor’s degree from an accredited college or university.

 What is an accredited college or university according to the ICMA?
-Well, they’ve answered that question for us with a partial list of accredited U.S. and international institutions, which you can find at this website: http://univ.cc/world.php.
+Well, they’ve answered that question with a partial list of accredited U.S. and international institutions, which you can find on this website: http://univ.cc/world.php.

 Once you find your college or university on that site, you know that the ICMA will accept your transcripts upon submission.

-If you can’t find your college or university on the accredited listing, but you believe your educational institution is accredited, you can contact the IMA at ima@imanet.org.
+If you can’t find your college or university on the accredited listing but believe your educational institution is accredited, you can contact the IMA at ima@imanet.org.
 When you do so, they will tell you how to proceed.

 On the other hand, if you received your degree from a non-accredited institution, you must have your transcript evaluated.
-This is a pretty common procedure, and you can find a list of qualified independent transcript evaluation agencies at www.aice-eval.org or http://www.naces.org/members.htm.
-You will still need to send an official transcript (in English) to the ICMA for their reference using the above address.
+This is a common procedure, and you can find a list of qualified independent transcript evaluation agencies at www.aice-eval.org or http://www.naces.org/members.htm.
+You will still need to send an official transcript (in English) to the ICMA for their reference using the above email addresses.

 What if your bachelor’s degree is from a 2- or 3-year program?